Go to Bottom

 becomes increasingly obsessed with killing a monster rat that has invaded

-DelGrande is great as a rat expert. sc: Brian Taggert (from the novel
+DelGrande is great as a rat expert.
+The second of two Canadian-made "rat" movies made around the same time -- the other being Deadly Eyes. sc: Brian Taggert (from the novel

 The